doomlab/shiny-server/MOTE Blogdown/content/dtor.md

 # Example

 In a study to test the effects of science fiction movies on people's belief in the supernatural, seven people completed a measure of belief in the supernatural before and after watching a popular science fiction movie.
 Higher scores indicated high levels of belief.
 The mean measure of belief on the pretest was 5.571, while the posttest average score was lower, 4.429.
-The data is included at [GitHub](https://github.com/doomlab/shiny-server/tree/master/MOTE/examples).
+The data are available on [GitHub](https://github.com/doomlab/shiny-server/tree/master/MOTE/examples).
 Example output from JASP, SPSS, and SAS are shown below.

 **JASP**
 ![Independent t JASP](https://raw.githubusercontent.com/doomlab/shiny-server/master/MOTE/examples/independent%20t%20JASP.png)